bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
-RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is much simpler than other standards and tools created to record Provenance, and that is why it has been adopted in a number of communities.
+RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is much simpler than other standards and tools created to record Provenance, and that is why it has been adopted in a number of `communities <https://www.researchobject.org/ro-crate/in-use/>`_.
 Using RO-Crate to register the execution's information ensures not only to register correctly the Provenance of a COMPSs application run, but also compatibility with some existing portals that already embrace